Risk factorsBy Mayo Clinic staff

 Studies of factors that may be associated with an increased risk of geographic tongue have produced mixed results.

-Factors that are likely associated with an increased risk — relatively well supported by research — include the following:
+Factors that are likely associated with an increased risk include:

 - Fissured tongue.
 People with geographic tongue often have another disorder called fissured tongue, the appearance of deep fissures, or grooves, on the surface of the tongue.